Automotive_display.png

 Journal of the Society for Information Display

 This contribution proposes a sparkle evaluation based on a spatial frequency filter, taking into account various setup influences.
 Furthermore, the effect of flexible setup conditions on the reproducibility of measurement results is investigated.
-The procedure and concepts are derived for sampling resolutions between 15 and 30 cpx/mm with display pixel pitches between 183 and 224 ppi and validated by a round-robin experiment with different test devices, including glass and foil-based Anti-Glare Layers.
+The procedure and concepts are derived for sampling resolutions between 15 and 30 cpx/mm with display pixel pitches between 183 and 224 ppi and validated by a round-robin experiment with different test devices, including glass and foil-based anti-glare layers.
 The findings serve as a basis for the measurement conditions of an automotive display sparkle measurement specification.

 Authors: I. Rotscholl; A. Schlipf; C. Rickers; U. Krüger